Last Updated October 19, 2025

-As the government shutdown continues, many of our military and federal clients may soon be directly affected — through delayed pay, furloughs, or benefit interruptions.
+As the government shutdown stretches into its third week, many of our military and federal clients are already feeling the effects — including delayed or partial paychecks, furloughs, and disrupted benefits.

-Whether you’re serving on active duty, working in a civilian federal role, or supporting government operations as a contractor, this period can create significant financial strain.
+Whether you’re serving on active duty, working in a civilian federal role, or supporting government operations as a contractor, this extended disruption can create serious financial strain.

 We want you to know: you are not alone.
-We’re here to help you navigate this time with personalized support, up-to-date resources, and practical financial strategies to ease the burden.
+We’re here to help you navigate this time with updated resources, personalized support, and practical financial strategies to help ease the burden.

 Who Is Affected?